A friend in need is a friend indeed, that is true in the human world and also true in the world of red pandas.

-These adorable creatures are night life lovers.
-Everyday they sleep in until the sun is about to go down, only by then they start to slowly get up.
-The first thing they do in the day is to take a dry bath: they lick their front paws to make them slightly wet, then using the paws to rub their backs, tummies and sides.
+These adorable creatures are nightlife lovers.
+Every day they sleep in until the sun is about to go down, only by then they start to slowly get up.
+The first thing they do in the day is to take a dry bath: they lick their front paws to make them slightly wet, then use the paws to rub their backs, tummies and sides.
 When on the day they feel they deserve a body massage, they would also rub their back and belly against a tree or a rock.

-After this cleaning ritual, it’s time for some body stretches.
+After this cleaning ritual, it’s time for body stretches.
 They do so by practicing running on branches and jumping between trees until they spot some food.
-With the trophy they sit down enjoying their breakfast under the cooling night sky.
-A exciting day thus begin.
+With the trophy, they sit down enjoying their breakfast under the cooling night sky.
+An exciting day thus begins.